ZoicanDenisUi/Bounce/README.md

 How to compile

 1. Make changes in code.
-2. Enter the command "npm run compile".
+2. Enter the command "npm run build".